 As a leading cause of disability, NTDs carry with them significant social and economic burdens.
-However, as the World Health Organization (WHO) reports, many of these diseases can be effectively controlled, and in many cases, eliminated.
+However, as the World Health Organization (WHO) reports, many of these diseases can be effectively controlled and, in many cases, eliminated.
 Our company has a long-standing commitment to research into NTDs.
 We initiated research on MECTIZAN® (ivermectin) for use in humans for the NTD onchocerciasis (river blindness) in 1978, leading to the creation of the groundbreaking MECTIZAN Donation Program.
-Through a range of in-house programs and external partnerships, we continue to conduct research to address the burden of neglected tropical diseases today.
+Through a range of in-house programs and external partnerships, we continue to conduct research to address the burden of NTDs today.
 Learn more about the MECTIZAN Donation Program.

 THE LONDON DECLARATION

 We are an original signatory to the London Declaration a collaborative effort launched in 2012 to accelerate progress toward eliminating or controlling 10 NTDs by the end of the decade.
 Our company joined 12 other global pharmaceutical companies and many other stakeholders, including endemic country governments, WHO, the Bill & Melinda Gates Foundation, the U.S. Agency for International Development (USAID), the UK Department for International Development (DFID), nongovernmental organizations (NGOs) and other organizations in this effort.